 The maximum number of data bytes in a record is limited to 32 (decimal).
 ISP commands are summarized in Table 12.
 As a record is received by the P89V51RB2/RC2/RD2, the information in the record is stored internally and a checksum calculation is performed.
 The operation indicated by the record type is not performed until the entire record has been received.
 Should an error occur in the checksum, the P89V51RB2/RC2/RD2 will send an 'X' out the serial port indicating a checksum error.
-If the checksum calculation is found to match the checksum in the record, then the command will be executed.
-In most cases, successful reception of the record will be indicated by transmitting a '.' character out the serial port.
+If the checksum calculation is found to match the checksum in the record will be indicated by transmitting a '.' character out the serial port.